Exposition Universelle (1900): Art Nouveau at the exposition

-The most famous appearance was in the edicules, or entrance coverings, of the stations of the Paris Métro designed by Hector Guimard.
-Most were removed not long after the exposition, but two original edicules remain.
+The most famous appearance was in the entrances of the stations of the Paris Métro designed by Hector Guimard.
 It also appeared in the interior decoration of many popular restaurants, notably the Pavillon Bleu at the exposition, Maxim's, and the Le Train Bleu restaurant of the Gare de Lyon, and in the portal of the Palace of National Manufacturers made by the Sèvres Porcelain Manufactory.

 The exposition was a showcase not only of French Art Nouveau, but also the variations that had appeared in other parts of Europe, including the furniture of the Belgian architect and designer Victor Horta, designs of the German Jugendstil by Bruno Möhring, and of the Vienna Secession of Otto Wagner.
 Their display at the exposition brought the new style international attention.